medialize/sass.js/Readme.md

 ### Synchronous API (browser)

-It is possible - but *not recommended* to use Sass.js in the main EventLoop instead of using a Worker, by running [`sass.sync.html`](sass.sync.html):
+It is possible - but *not recommended* to use Sass.js in the main EventLoop instead of using a Worker, by running [`sass.sync.html`](sass.sync.html).
+Contrary to the worker API, the synchronous API does not allow concurrency, which is why it exposes a "singleton" instance:

 ```html
 <!--